Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

 ## Select Kernel for Execution

 1. Modify host code to make sure it runs appropriate hardware kernel.
-Open terminal if you don't have it already open from last lab and do:
+Open terminal if it is not already open from last lab and do:

     ```bash
     source $AWS_FPGA_REPO_DIR/vitis_setup.sh